 Essentially, push and pull marketing are two halves of a whole, and you need a combination of both.
-Combined, a push and pull marketing strategy is a careful balance of promotions and creating demand to “push” customers towards a product and “pull” them in by building on initial interest, shopping preferences, and motivations.
+Combined, a push and pull marketing actic is a careful balance of promotions and creating demand to “push” customers towards a product and “pull” them in by building on initial interest, shopping preferences, and motivations.

 So, how do you create this balance?
-In this blog, we’ll break down the differences between push and pull marketing and show how they work together.
+In this blog, we’ll break down the key differences between push and pull marketing and show how they work together.

 In the simplest terms, a push marketing strategy is promotion-heavy.
-It’s focused on getting products directly in front of customers, beginning with the manufacturing process and supply chain management.
+It’s focused on getting products directly in front of new customers, beginning with the manufacturing process and supply chain management.

 Push marketing begins with “pushing” intermediaries like wholesalers and retailers to increase product inventories.
 With more products placed directly in front of customers, push marketing involves directly advertising features, benefits, and other unique selling propositions.

-Push marketing is often used when you’re launching a new product.
+Push marketing tactics are often used when you’re launching a new product.
 You’ll want to create maximum brand awareness and “push” the product toward as many customers as possible.
 The combination of a stellar product and highly targeted ads can generate sales faster, as customers become highly motivated to get their hands on the hottest and latest.

-Keep in mind, though, that in addition to timing, push marketing relies heavily on outbound sales.
+Keep in mind, though, that in addition to timing, push marketing relies heavily on outbound marketing and sales.
 This means, that for a push strategy to work, it needs to be backed by a strong sales team that is actively working to build customer relationships.
 This includes offering discounts and special promos — selling less than the cost of production and making up the difference through sales that exceed targets and forecasts.

 Paid placements like banner ads and PPC campaigns on search and social media are some of the most effective display ads.
-These are highly targeted to your customer demographics — their location, age, gender, and shopping preferences, and centred on an offer, like a promo code or limited time discount.
+These are highly targeted to your customer demographics — their location, age, gender, and shopping preferences, and centred on an offer, like a promo code or limited-time discount.
 A push strategy aims to drive customers to your website where they can complete the purchase after accessing an offer.

-The offline, legacy counterpart of display ads, billboards are still effective in building brand awareness and advertising your latest product.
+The offline, legacy counterpart of display ads and billboards are still effective in building brand awareness and advertising your latest product.
 Billboards are strategically placed in high-traffic areas to maximize reach and engagement.
 Now in the digital age, these offline, real-world placements can be combined with online components like a QR code that customers can scan to view an offer and make a purchase.

 As its name implies, direct marketing is built on engaging customers directly.
 This can happen in-store or at events like a trade show, pop-up, or conference.
 Direct marketing or advertising involves interacting with customers in real-time, such as offering samples or conducting product demos — essentially, creating a memorable product experience that allows you to connect with customers and sell to them instantly.

-Essentially, pull marketing involves selling without the sales pitch — to be less overt and instead focus on your value proposition or what your brand (and only yours) can provide to customers.
+Essentially, pull marketing tactics involve selling without the sales pitch — to be less overt and instead focus on your value proposition or what your brand (and only yours) can provide to customers.
 Many customers respond to pull marketing simply because they can grow annoyed by ads that are “too in their face.”

-As the antidote to “pushy” ads, a pull marketing strategy works best because it’s ultimately dedicated to nurturing long-term customer success.
+As the antidote to “pushy” ads, pull marketing works best because it’s ultimately dedicated to nurturing long-term customer success.
 This means engaging with customers across marketing channels, including your website and social media platforms, with value-added content that is personalized to their shopping journey.

 A pull strategy builds on customers’ initial interest — like searching for a product or comparing competing offers — and crafts unique messages to engage customers and inspire loyalty.
 A pull strategy also allows you to customize the customer journey in order to build your sales funnel.
-Tailored content like emails, blogs, and guides demonstrate value to customers by providing relevant resources that gradually build trust in your brand and increase customer acquisitions.
+Tailored content like emails, blogs, and guides demonstrate value to customers by providing relevant resources that gradually build brand loyalty and increase customer acquisitions.

 Simply, a combined push and pull marketing strategy creates demand in the market and closes the sale.
 To do this, you need both ads that highlight your unique offers, and a long-term marketing strategy that keeps customers engaged.